Find Affordable College Courses

 $9,892 Average Tuition & Fees

-Our analysis found Texas A&M University - Kingsville to be the best value school for geological and earth sciences students who want to pursue a degree in Texas.
+Our 2023 rankings named Texas A&M University - Kingsville the best value school in Texas for geological and earth sciences students.
 Texas A&M Kingsville is a moderately-sized public school located in the distant town of Kingsville.

 Read full report on Geological & Earth Sciences at Texas A&M University - Kingsville